remy-guillermin/WACCM-Analysis/Output/Analysis.md

 In total we have more experiment Data Points, almost $3.5$ millions, than model Data Points, around $75,000$.

+# Index Analysis - Whole Data
 For the index analysis, we will both study the impact of the index itself and its gradient over time.

-## Whole Data
-### DST Index
+## DST Index
 First let's define the DST Index (*Disturbance Storm Time Index*) is an index of magnetic activity derived from a network of near-equatorial geomagnetic observatories that measures the intensity of the globally symmetrical equatorial electrojet (the "ring current").[^1]

 <div align="center">